alifgiant/alifgiant.github.io/bio/Readme.md

 1. On progress, Indonesia HKI, 2016

+### Reach out to my amazing team mate, currently and used to be:

 > "I **can't achieve** anything **by my own**, These achievements are **thank to my amazing team** and **mentors**" --My Self

 > "Alone we can do so little, together we can do so much." --Helen Keller